30 roof types infographic

 19. Hexagonal Roof

 Hexagonal_RoofHexagonal roofs are, essentially, roofs with six sides that slope downward.
-Due to their unique and polygonal structure, these roofs are not suitable for every residential or commercial building.
-In fact, they are mainly used to improve a structure’s aesthetic appeal rather than utility.
+Due to their unique and polygonal structure, these roofs are unsuitable for every residential or commercial building.
+They are mainly used to improve a structure’s aesthetic appeal rather than utility.

-Some of the most common structures that use hexagonal roofs are pavilions, cabanas, and gazebos.
-While hexagonal roofs can be covered with any type of material, asphalt shingles and clay tiles are usually the go-to options.
+Pavilions, cabanas, and gazebos are some of the most common structures that use hexagonal roofs.
+While hexagonal roofs can be covered with any material, asphalt shingles and clay tiles are usually the go-to options.

 hexagonal roof examples